 One of the most famous guitar tutorial sites is Jamplay.
-After reading this JamPlay review, we decided to conduct a complete evaluation of the site, to determine the way in which guitar students can profit using their tutorials.
-About 2 hours into our Jamplay review, we were certainly pleased.
+After reading another JamPlay review, I decided to conduct a complete evaluation of the site, to determine the way in which guitar students can profit using their tutorials.
+About 2 hours into my Jamplay review, I was certainly pleased.

 The site is absolutely enormous.
 They have tons of lessons at all difficulty levels, addressing all styles.
 Jamplay also has several practical guitar tools, such as the online metronome, backing tracks, chord library, etc.

 Browsing through the video lessons is also super easy, which is great since simply finding the thing you would like to learn from the thousands of tutorials they have could alternatively be a real pain.

 During our review of Jamplay, we were quite satisfied.
 The site gives video guitar lessons for a very affordable cost of $11 monthly (using annual membership), which is really a joke considering that a personal instructor charges approximately $35 by the hour.

 In fact, it is safe to say that Jamplay provides multiple advantages over a private instructor.
 The teachers at Jamplay will respond to your letters personally, and so no loss there, but they also have thousands of video tutorials spanning just about all types of music.